robinrendle/robinrendle.com/_posts/2020-11-28-the-literary-life-of-octavia-e-butler.md

 country: California
 extract: A life, a story, a map.
 ---
-Via [Susan Jean Robertson](https://www.susanjeanrobertson.com/links/link-literary-life-octavia-butler/), here’s a lovely story about [Octavia Butler's life](https://www.latimes.com/projects/la-libraries-octavia-butler-books-life/).
-For the LA Times, Aida Ylanan and Casey Miller have made a particularly lovely story here by binding the map of Butler’s life with the format of the site itself.
+Via [Susan Jean Robertson](https://www.susanjeanrobertson.com/links/link-literary-life-octavia-butler/), here’s a story about [Octavia Butler's life](https://www.latimes.com/projects/la-libraries-octavia-butler-books-life/) for the LA Times by Aida Ylanan and Casey Miller—they’ve made a particularly lovely story here by binding the map of Butler’s life with the format of the site itself.

 It's all focused on a bird’s eye view of LA—as you scroll, the story jumps from one location in Butler’s life to the next with these tiny cards.
 But I sort of finished this story wanting so much more.
 This format has a ton of promise and I wanted to see it used in some other way, but it also left me wanting to read so much more about Butler’s life, too.